Power of Attorney

 Your attorney may not make decisions about your personal affairs, which is the responsibility of an enduring guardian.

-- What decisions can your Attorney NOT make?
+What decisions can my Attorney NOT make?

 Your attorney can not: